 Month 12 Physical Development

 As you prepare for your child's first birthday, it's only natural to wonder about other milestones.
 If she isn't already walking, you may worry that she's falling behind schedule.
 You may have heard about nieces, cousins, or neighbor kids who toddled their way through their first birthday party.
-But don't be concerned if your little one is still content to crawl and scoot.
+But don't be concerned if your little one is still content to crawl.
 Only about half of all babies can walk by this age, and some perfectly healthy babies wait until they're 15 or 16 months old.

 Three things to watch

 There are three factors that affect the timing of a baby's first steps: strength, balance, and temperament.

 Beyond these physical factors, your baby's personality plays a key role in the process of learning to walk.
 A very active, impulsive, fearless, or confident baby often starts walking early, while a more laid-back or cautious child will wait until she has thoroughly mastered crawling, cruising, and standing before even attempting her first steps.
 And despite what you may have heard, carrying her a lot will not slow her down on the path to walking.